Does KidsAbility see only children?

 Does insurance typically cover the clinical services offered at KidsAbility?

-Most insurance companies offer coverage for speech-language pathology and occupational therapy services.
+Some insurance companies offer coverage for speech-language pathology and occupational therapy services.
 We encourage all clients to contact their insurance companies before service starts to verify if they have coverage and the extent of the coverage.
-KidsAbility is currently a registered provider with BritCay, Generali, Aetna, Cayman First, Fidelity and CINICO.
+KidsAbility is currently a registered provider with BritCay, Generali and Cinico.

 What is the process for making an appointment?